Aaron-Heath/svg-logo-generator/README.md

 # SVG Logo Generator
 ## Description
 This application is a command line interface (CLI) tool that allows the user to generate a simple SVG logo using command line prompts.
+A video demonstration of the application can be found [here](https://drive.google.com/drive/u/0/folders/18NvgRYWB3h8CSICx-V8k8tjTC9fSr8xA).

 ## Installation